aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Gain [25 - 30%] Movement Speed for 3 seconds after Teleporting. x2
 - Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40%].
 Double this bonus against Healthy enemies. x1
 - Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it. x1
+- Lucky Hit: Damage from your Pyromancy skills has up to a [12 - 17%] chance to restore 10 Mana. x1
 - Skills deal up to [10 - 20%] increased damage based on your available Primary Resource when cast, receiving the maximum benefit while you have full Primary Resource. x1
 - Taking direct damage has a [2 - 6%] chance to reset the Cooldown of one of your Defensive Skills. x1
 - The Vyr's Mastery Key Passive also grants x [6.0 - 9.0%] Damage Reduction for each Close enemy, up to x [18 - 27%]. x1